brightzheng100/instana-server-on-roks/README.md

 So we need to make sure the `server_names_hash_bucket_size` is long enough, e.g. `256` instead of default `128`.

-To achieve that, please add the `componentConfigs` for `gateway` configs:
+To achieve that, please add the `componentConfigs` for `gateway` configs -- note: this change has been embedded within the process:

 ```yaml
 apiVersion: instana.io/v1beta2